rajatrawal/laptop-price-predictor/readme.md

 - Input the laptop brand, type, CPU, RAM, GPU, OS, weight, touchscreen availability, IPS screen, screen size, speed (GHz), HDD, SSD, and more.

-## License

-This project is licensed under the MIT License.
-For details, see the [LICENSE](LICENSE) file.

 ## Find Your Perfect Laptop